-- 5.2 Members of the OPCC should act in accordance with the OPCC Code of Conduct, the College of Policing's Code of Ethics and comply with this guidance and linked policies and legislation. - 5.3 Staff should ensure that they do not associate with inappropriate persons, groups or organisations and risk engaging in activity, inadvertently or otherwise, which could compromise either themselves or another member of the OPCC, or the reputation, operation and activity of the OPCC. - 5.4 Managers have a responsibility to ensure that adequate systems of internal controls exist within their areas of responsibility and the controls operate effectively.
+- 4.2 Members of the OPCC should act in accordance with the OPCC Code of Conduct, the College of Policing's Code of Ethics and comply with this guidance and linked policies and legislation. - 4.3 Staff should ensure that they do not associate with inappropriate persons, groups or organisations and risk engaging in activity, inadvertently or otherwise, which could compromise either themselves or another member of the OPCC, or the reputation, operation and activity of the OPCC. - 4.4 Managers have a responsibility to ensure that adequate systems of internal controls exist within their areas of responsibility and the controls operate effectively. - 4.5 The OPCC must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties.
+You must declare and keep a written record of all hospitality or gifts given or received, which will be subject to managerial review.